 A Parramatta Eels ironman whose relentless work ethic and tireless tackling defined an era of NRL toughness.

-Nathan Hindmarsh didn't just play for the Parramatta Eels; he embodied their grit for 15 seasons.
-The country kid from Robertson arrived with a motor that never quit, evolving from a raw talent into the club's heart, soul, and eventually its captain.
-His game was built on sheer volume: a staggering number of tackles and hit-ups every match, setting a standard for effort that became his trademark.
-While a premiership eluded him, his loyalty never wavered, and he broke the club's games record, a testament to his durability and commitment.
-Off the field, his laconic, self-deprecating humor made him a fan favorite, a blue-collar hero in a blue and gold jersey.
-His induction into the Eels hall of fame was a mere formality for a player who had already cemented himself as a modern pillar of the club.
+Nathan Hindmarsh set Parramatta Eels' games record with 330 appearances across 15 seasons.
+The country kid from Robertson arrived with a motor that never quit, evolving from raw talent into the club's captain.
+His game was built on sheer volume: a staggering number of tackles and hit-ups every match.
+A premiership eluded him, but his loyalty never wavered.
+Off the field, his laconic, self-deprecating humor made him a fan favorite.
+He was inducted into the Eels hall of fame, a formality for a player who embodied the club's grit.

 1965–1980